Lowest Mortgage Rate in Canada. Starting from 2.49%

 • Prefab mortgages currently make up only a small slice of Canada’s mortgage market, with roughly 1% of Canadians living in prefab homes.

-• Changes to municipal zoning regulations could encourage more prefab homes to be installed in urban residential neighbourhoods.
+• Changes to municipal zoning regulations could encourage more pre-built homes to be installed in urban residential neighbourhoods.

 The federal government has pledged to support the manufactured and modular home industry to help build homes faster by encouraging municipalities to reduce red tape and through government funding initiatives.